October 09, 2020 9 min read

-Not to be alarmist, but if you’re trying to pump 90+ pounds in a dumbbell flye and you’re approaching the point of muscle exhaustion, don’t count on your ability to let the weight go.
-If you don’t manage it in time, that dumbbell isn’t going to go anywhere.
-Your arm is going to dip under the weight and the hyperextension plus the sudden jerking movement can do all sorts of damage to your scapular muscles.
+Not to be alarmist, but if you’re trying to pump heavy weight in a dumbbell fly and you’re approaching the point of muscle exhaustion, don’t count on your ability to let the weight go.
+Your arm may dip under the weight and the hyperextension plus the sudden jerking movement can do all sorts of damage to your scapular muscles.

-In short, doing a dumbbell flye in a situation where you can hyperextend the shoulder joint won’t just mess up your bodybuilding ambitions for now.
-You could well face years of at best suboptimal and at worse fully inhibited lifting ability.
-It might be impossible to evenly build muscle on the body if you can only lift overhead with one side, or it could well be impossible to even continue chest workouts or other routines that target the upper body.
+In short, doing a dumbbell fly in a situation where you can hyperextend the shoulder joint won’t just mess up your bodybuilding ambitions for now.
+It could lead to years of at best suboptimal and at worse fully inhibited lifting ability.

-Dumbbell flyes are meant to activate the pectoralis major muscles and they do a great job of that, but for all the risk they put on the shoulder joint, they only work the pecs and the anterior deltoids to a certain extent.
-There’s nothing wrong with an isolation exercise now and then, but only when it can be done without such serious risk.
+They are meant to activate the pectoralis major muscles and they do a great job of that, but for all the risk they put on the shoulder joint, they only work the pecs and the anterior deltoids to a certain extent.

-Other isolation exercises like bicep or wrist curls have the advantage of being so simple that you can throw them into a bodybuilding routine at any stage and even give other parts of your body a break in the meantime.
-Dumbbell flyes, on the other hand, require much more dedication, especially if you’re doing them on a flat bench.
+Other isolation exercises like bicep or wrist curls have the advantage of being so simple that you can throw them into a bodybuilding routine at any stage.

 That’s not to say you won’t see muscle gains if you add chest flies to your bodybuilding routine, but the tradeoff is not as high with these dumbbell flyes unless you do the correct variation to maximize muscle activation and reduce the risk of injury to your shoulder joint.

-Far from being a recommendation, your body physically cannot handle as much weight in the range of motion the dumbbell flye is meant to target.
-That’s because at the critical beginning point where your hands are straight out in front of you and at the bottom of the exercise where they are out to either side, your pectoralis major cannot engage to hold the weight.
-Through the rest of the range of motion, it can, but at either end of a standard dumbbell flye on a flat bench, your pecs are going to be completely deactivated.
+Far from being a recommendation, your body physically cannot handle as much weight at the end range of motion.
+That’s because at the critical end range at the bottom of the exercise where they are out to either side, your pectoralis major cannot engage to hold the weight.
+Through the rest of the range of motion, it can, but at either end of a standard dumbbell fly on a flat bench, your pecs are going to be completely deactivated.

 For all this risk, chest flies are still a great targeting exercise for your pecs, two of the most visible muscles in the upper body.
 Luckily, there are plenty of dumbbell flye variations and some easy tips that will help you do dumbbell flyes that give great gains without all the danger.

 All that risk of hyperextension in a dumbbell fly is because there is nothing to support your arms in case the weight becomes overwhelming or you experience muscle failure.
-To negate this risk factor, skip the flat bench and do your chest flies on the floor.
-It’s a guaranteed way to prevent overextension and you won’t have to wait for a flat bench to become available if the gym is crowded.
+To negate this risk factor, skip the flat bench and do your dumbbell flyes on the floor.
+It’s a simple way to limit the risk of overextension.

-Whether it’s on an incline bench or the floor, pay attention to your shoulder blades when you get into the starting position for chest flies.
+Whether it’s on an incline bench or the floor, pay attention to your shoulder blades when you get into the starting position.
 They should be activated and aimed slightly inward so that your pecs are raised and your shoulders are set back.
 You should also squeeze your shoulder blades and make sure not to let off throughout the exercise.

-If your shoulder seems to be tighter than most others around you, consider moving to shoulder-opening exercises regularly over a sustained period to improve the range of motion there.
-It will build your shoulders up and reduce the likelihood of injury later on.
+If your shoulder seems to be tight, consider moving to shoulder-opening exercises regularly over a sustained period to improve the range of motion there.
+It will build your shoulders and reduce the likelihood of injury later on.

-Think about the dumbbell flye and how it is essentially useless at the top and bottom because it doesn’t engage the pecs then.
-When you do cable flyes, your pecs aren’t activated at the start position but they are for the rest of the move.
+Think about the dumbbell fly and how it is essentially useless at the top and bottom because it doesn’t engage the pecs then.
+When you do the cable fly, your pecs aren’t activated at the start position but they are for the rest of the move.
 That’s great because it means once you get back to the starting position, your shoulder joint is safe from injury.